MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-loop-components.md

 ## Settings management for Outlook

 Microsoft is migrating to Cloud Policy as the mechanism to control Loop experiences.
-This will be phased over time, so both the above SharePoint setting and these Cloud Policy settings should be used to control existing and new integrations.
+This will be phased over time, so set both the above SharePoint setting `IsLoopEnabled` and the Cloud Policy settings in this section to control all Loop integrations.

+Outlook integration will stop checking the `IsLoopEnabled` setting in late 2022.<br/>
 Outlook integration will begin checking only these Cloud Policy settings in late 2022:
 * Create and view Loop files in Microsoft apps that support Loop
 * Create and view Loop files in Outlook